Facility management and the smart building in evolution: the changing reality of smart buildings in an increasingly connected day and age.

 We often don’t realize it, unless of course we’re facility managers, but there are many tasks, processes and efforts going into making the buildings you work in, visit or stay in while traveling, safe, agreeable, efficient (in the sense of ecology, costs and so forth) and, increasingly, ‘smart’.

-While there is a lot of focus on the the smart ‘commercial building’, the residential smart building, known as the smart home is poised to become a key driver in the Internet of Things (IoT) market as well (with an expected $63 billion smart home investments by consumers by 2020, according to IDC data).
+While there is a lot of focus on the the smart ‘commercial building’, the residential smart building, known as the smart home is poised to become a key driver in the Internet of Things (IoT) market as well (it already leads in the main area of IoT investment).

 Smart buildings as a cross-industry IoT use case